 I am lucky enough to notice these acts of kindness, and open enough to tell people how I feel.
 Not everyone can take me saying every thought, but I’m glad that I can tell them what I think, even if it makes me cringe or feel uncomfortable.
 How many times have you felt unappreciated, or wondered what someone thought of you?

-When I lost my purse years ago, one of many times doing so, a woman was so kind that she took it around with her until she could get hold of me – I kept my phone number in it.
+When I lost my purse years ago, one of many times doing so, a woman was so kind that she took it around with her until she could get hold of me – I kept my phone number in it, luckily (anyone remember top up cards with it written on the back?!).
 She walked all the way across town to me with it.

 When I got my first ever kitten, Luna, last year, a young girl in the shop helped me with choosing everything I needed and giving me advice on how to care for her.